MJAlexander/blogdown-website/content/women.md

 - [Standardized comparisons in population research](https://www.jstor.org/stable/2060055?seq=1#metadata_info_tab_contents)

-[^2]: Not active, but such an important and influential woman scholar in demography.
+[^2]: Passed away in 2007, but was such an important and influential woman scholar in demography.

 ### [Jane Menken](https://en.wikipedia.org/wiki/Jane_Menken)
 - [On Becoming a Mathematical Demographer—And the Career in Problem-Focused Inquiry that Followed](https://www.annualreviews.org/doi/pdf/10.1146/annurev-soc-073117-041059)